 Within this broad biological framework, seribiodiversity represents a specialized component of biodiversity associated with the silk-producing insects (silkworms) and their host plants (15).
 It encompasses the genetic, species and ecosystem-level diversity involved in sericulture.
 India stands out globally for its rich seribiodiversity, being the only country that produces all four major varieties of natural silk (2,3).
 These species thrive in distinct ecological regions, reflecting the country’s wide range of climatic and environmental conditions conducive to sericulture (16).

 The scope of seribiodiversity extends beyond silkworm species to include their wild relatives,host plant species, natural habitats, and associated microorganisms, which together form the ecological base for sustainable silk production.
-Wild silkworm species such as A. mylitta and A. assamensis are predominantly forest-dependent, while domesticated species like B. mori rely on agro-based systems (17).
+Wild silkworm species such as A. mylitta and A. assamensis are predominantly forest-dependent, while domesticated species like B. mori and S. ricini rely on agro-based systems (17).
 Conserving this diversity is vital for maintaining genetic resources, which are crucial for silkworm breeding, disease resistance, adaptability to climate change and enhancement of silk quality (18).

 The significance of seribiodiversity extends to the socio-economic domain as well.
 Sericulture supports over 6.8 million rural households in India (9, 10), providing sustainable livelihoods, particularly for women and tribal communities (7).
 The integration of biodiversity conservation with rural livelihood generation makes sericulture an exemplary model of eco-friendly, inclusive, and sustainable rural development (19).
 By conserving the biological diversity of silkworms and their habitats, sericulture not only contributes to the ecological sustainability of forest and agro-ecosystems but also ensures economic resilience and cultural continuity among traditional silk-producing communities.